Amber Portwood’s Boyfriend, Andrew Glennon, Reportedly Planning To Move Out Of State

-Amber Portwood’s estranged boyfriend, Andrew Glennon, is allegedly planning to move back to his home state of California, and leave Indiana behind following the Teen Mom OG star’s arrest.
+Amber Portwood’s estranged boyfriend, Andrew Glennon, is allegedly planning to move back to his home state of California and leave Indiana behind following the Teen Mom OG star’s arrest.

 According to People Magazine, Glennon reportedly filed a notice of intention to relocate his residence from Indiana, where he lived with Portwood, back to Malibu, California, where he originally hails from.